 But González affirmed Tuesday that such drastic measures shouldn’t be necessary.

-“We had the misfortune of happening right at the end of the El Niño phenomenon, and that they cut off more or less 10 percent of the electric resources the country needs,” said González, who confirmed that the government will take additional measures to ensure that energy needs are met.
+“We had the misfortune of [these incidents] happening right at the end of the El Niño phenomenon, and that they cut off more or less 10 percent of the electric resources the country needs,” said González, who confirmed that the government will take additional measures to ensure that energy needs are met.

 Those measures include using energy reserves built up over the past year, tapping an agreement with Ecuador to buy excess energy from that neighbor country and asking electric and gas companies to create a voluntary energy savings program.